 map was not successful for getting a Future to run.
 Instead, there is a runner in tokio_core::reactor::Core.
 It takes the future as an argument (passed by value, i.e. not a pointer).

 I start to return the actual error (instead of a string) here as the second member of the return tuple.
 These tuples can be collected nicely into a HashMap where a delete table call function can now be written as:

 Is that not more beautifully compact considering where we started?
 I think so, but there’s more that can be done.

-In a real app, there is a need to support large numbers of DB operations.
+In a real app, there is a need to support large numbers of unique, but similar, DB operations.
 Do we have to make a separate runner for each one?
 Or is there a way to handle them generically?
 If the Future can be passed as a function parameter, then a single runner can be used for all of them, in general.
 The next function illustrates the result of reasoning out a way to make the runner more generic.

 Due to the contract in the Future trait, there’s a little, helpful path syntax that can be used to get to the error in anything that implements it.
 For example, if there’s a generic type U, U::Error gets the error.
 To start with, we’ll collect the errors from a generic future runner by letting our previous return type of DeleteOutputError be generically determined by placing the generic type in the return value position of the Future calling function reference that is passed in as an argument to the runner.

 I’m having the runner return an Option through the pattern matching on the result of the Future.
 This is for convenience later to separate the operations that have errors.
 Setting the generic condition or constraint (trait bound), that U is a Future, ensures that only Errors from a Future will be returned.
 This seems like an enormous improvement to writing a separate runner for each DB operation, doesn’t it?